What is “impostor syndrome” you ask?

 I believe that this is often the root of imposter syndrome, the fear of getting it wrong or being involved in some sort of conflict.
 I finally feel as though I no longer have this fear, therefore – I have overcome imposter syndrome.
 I wanted to share some of the reasons that have led up to this monumental event.

-If you want to see a blackhole, bear witness to how negitivity spreads through an office.
-A single person with a bad additude can “infect” others and really be a drain!
+If you want to see a blackhole, bear witness to how negativity spreads through an office.
+A single person with a bad attitude can “infect” others and really be a drain!
 Be the one who combats that, be the person who seeks out the positive aspects of every situation.
 I’m the guy who says “it could always be worse”, because it literally could.
 I act as the voice of reason – and pure myself into living as a positive influence on the team.

 Personally, I have discovered that the more I compliment others the more I get complimented in return.
 The more I encourage others, the more I’m encouraged by them in return.
 The more you give, the more you get.
 Be humble and open-minded!